banana-bred/CDMSreader/README.md

 You can add headers to the file or stream containing the transitions so long as they're commented with `#`.
 The format is very delicate, so make sure not to alter the transition lines.

+**IMPORANT NOTE**

+States that are involved in transitions as lower states but never as upper states will not have an A coefficient, and will therefore have an infinite lifetime.
+This may be because it's the ground state, but it might also just be because there are no transitions from that state in the provided input data.

 ## Installation
 This is available as a Fortran Package Manager ([fpm](https://fpm.fortran-lang.org/)) package, so it can just be built with the usual build command in the cloned repository
 ```